 It is recommended that you start your baby on solids at around six months of age while continuing to breastfeed until twelve months or longer.
 At this age small amounts of cooled boiled water may also be offered in a cup.

-- From six months of age it is recommended to start your baby on solids.
+- From six months of age it is recommended to introduce your baby to solids.

 - Your baby should be sitting up straight and have good head, neck and shoulder control by this time.

-- Signs of readiness: an increased appetite; your baby is demanding more frequent milk feeds, showing more hand to mouth behaviour i.e. putting toys in their mouth, showing interest in food, including the food on your plate.
+- Signs of readiness: an increased appetite; your baby is asking for more frequent milk feeds, showing more hand to mouth behaviour, showing interest in food, including the food on your plate.

-At around six months most babies will be able to manage a variety of textures.
-Some babies will prefer to start with soft foods (mashed or grated) from a spoon and others will prefer to start with finger foods such as steak strips and cut up fruit.
-There is no set order for food to be introduced but it is strongly recommended that iron enriched foods are included in the healthy diet.
+Some babies will prefer to start with soft foods (mashed or grated) from a spoon and others will prefer to start with soft finger food.
+There is no set order for the best baby food to be introduced but it is strongly recommended that foods which include iron are included in the healthy diet.

 Start with offering mashed foods that are easily digested which may include: